MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/ble-beacon.md

 2. Go to the Capabilities tab
 3. Find Bluetooth in the list on the left and check the box next to it.

-## Publishing Advertisements
+### Publishing Advertisements

 Bluetooth LE Advertisements allow your device to constantly beacon out a specific payload, called an advertisement.
 This advertisement can be seen by any nearby Bluetooth LE capable device, if they are set up to listen for this specific advertisment.

+> [!NOTE]
-> **Note**: For user privacy, the lifespan of your advertisement is tied to that of your app.
+> For user privacy, the lifespan of your advertisement is tied to that of your app.
 You can create a BluetoothLEAdvertisementPublisher and call Start in a background task for advertisement in the background.
 For more information about background tasks, see [Launching, resuming, and background tasks](../launch-resume/index.md).

-### Basic Publishing

 There are many different ways to add data to an Advertisement.
 This example shows a common way to create a company-specific advertisement.

 First, create the advertisement publisher that controls whether or not the device is beaconing out a specific advertisement.